Using Sonra Flexter to Process Complex XML Files in…

 Sonra recently demonstrated the processing of complex XML data in the IRI Voracity data management platform with the help of Sonra’s Flexter Data Liberator software.
 Flexter and Voracity are a match made in heaven.
 Flexter is great at converting complex files like XML into structured formats.
 IRI Voracity, through CoSort or Hadoop engines, excels at data transformations — as well as data masking — on large, structured datasets.

 In this blog post, I will show you how my POC combined these technologies to break complex XML data into constituent CSV files, and then masked personally identifiable information (PII) in them, such as email addresses.
+Note that finding and masking PII in raw XML files is also possible without Sonra Flexter using IRI DarkShield.

 Create Target Schema and CSVs from XML